Home / Travel Insurance / Articles / Passport / Diplomatic passport in India: Meaning, eligibility, and benefits

 Contents

-Officers working under the Branch A of the Indian Foreign Services
+Officers of the Indian Foreign Services (IFS) – Branch A

-Selected officers working under the Branch B of the Indian Foreign Services
+Selected officers of the Indian Foreign Services (IFS) – Branch B

-Officers working under the Ministry of External Affairs and in need of visiting abroad for official purposes
+Officers under the Ministry of External Affairs (MEA) in need of visiting abroad for official purposes

-The daughter, son, spouse, official hostess, or parents of the eligible official (As recognised by the Ministry of External Affairs)
+Spouse, dependent children, parents, or an official hostess of an eligible official (as recognised by the Ministry of External Affairs)

 Individuals who hold the diplomatic status

-An official appointed by the Indian Government for overseas trips
+An official appointed by the Government of India for an overseas assignment

 Step 1: Visit the Passport Seva platform online to register yourself.